Before we get to the lovely parts of Windows 11, let’s get the less pleasant aspects out of the way.

 So, about 1500 words into this review, I’ve already lost two or three minutes, compared to writing it under Linux — at a conservative estimate.
 By the end of this part alone, I will have easily lost another two minutes.

 Granted, five minutes, give or take, is small fry, really.
 Really?
 Is it?
-Then, let’s extrapolate these findings to an entire workday, week, month, year.
+Then, let’s extrapolate these findings to an entire workday, week, month, or year.
 And while we are at it, let’s include all your peers who (using the same system) do suffer the same impediment — not to forget all the other people around the globe who are in the same position as you are (with Windows being not quite the least common operating system in use and all).

 Or, in other words, by the end of this part, I will have spent as long on this nonsense as it took you to read thus far.
 Just so we are all on the same page, I’m not using some exotic or customised device, but a so–called Windows keyboard, under the latest Windows operating system, employing a text editor manufactured by Microsoft, in a hardware environment that is perfectly compatible with this software.